AMWA-TV/bcp-003/best-practice-certificate-provisioning.md

 The EST Server MUST authenticate the EST Client that is requesting a TLS Certificate manually or automatically using a TLS Client Certificate.

-The EST Server MUST support using a TLS Client Certificate, presented during the TLS handshake by the EST Client to authenticate if the Client is trusted.
+The EST Server MUST support using a TLS Client Certificate, presented during the TLS handshake by the EST Client to authenticate if the EST Client is trusted.
 The TLS Client Certificate can either be signed by the current CA or an externally trusted Root CA. The EST Server MUST check the validity of the EST CLients TLS Certificate before responding to its request.
 The EST Server MUST provide a method to load multiple trusted Root CA's, that are used to verify TLS Client Certificate.

 The EST Server MAY also support manual authentication of the EST Client if:
 - No TLS Client Certificate is presented during the TLS handshake